avine/formation-angular-base/doc/course/public/03__prerequisites.md

 ## TypeScript - Adding item to an Array

-There are 2 ways of adding an element to an array
+There are two ways of adding an element to an array

 - In a **mutable** way...